Press & News

 As a continuation of the successful workshop on SAF held in India in March 2023, the workshop included sessions to further assist participants in learning about the role and challenges related to the development and deployment of sustainable aviation fuels.
 The workshop provided updates on CORSIA with a special focus on understanding offsetting requirements and facilitated the understanding of the importance role of State Action Plans and how to develop/update them.

-As part of the opening ceremony hosted at the premises of the CAASL, The Sustainable Future Group (SFG) has been recognized as the Sri Lankan Verification Body and received the certificate from the National Accreditation Body of Sri Lanka (SLAB).
+hosted at the premises of the CAASL, The Sustainable Future Group (SFG) has been recognized as the Sri Lankan Verification Body and received the certificate from the National Accreditation Body of Sri Lanka (SLAB).
 This came as a follow-up to the witness audit, conducted earlier in August 2023 in Male, that served as the final step in the CORSIA Accreditation process for SFG to become a recognized Sri Lankan Verification Body.
 Supported by the project, this accreditation ensured that SFG meets the CORSIA accreditation standards and the requirements set by the SLAB.
 By achieving this accreditation, SFG will now appear as a CORSIA-accredited Verification Body in the ICAO corresponding document and will play a pivotal role in verifying CORSIA Emission Reports within the aviation industry.

 Air Navigation Planning and Performance Management Workshop